Backing Local Firms Fund

 These challenges are particularly acute among SMEs, which often lack access to structured learning and collaboration networks.
 FEIN was created to address these systemic barriers by providing a practical, regionally rooted framework that aligned with the Well-being of Future Generations Act and the Welsh Government’s ambitions for Net Zero and a fairer economic landscape.

-The Circular Economy Innovation Communities programme (CEIC Programme) is a two-day experiential workshop that introduces design thinking and circular‑economy principles.
+The Circular Economy Innovation Communities programme (CEIC Programme) is 6-month programme introducing design thinking and circular‑economy principles.
 FEIN engaged 34 organisations from the Cardiff Capital Region and Swansea Bay Area through a structured programme of:

 • Experiential workshops

 The programme was enriched by collaboration with partners such as WRAP Cymru and Cwmpas, who provided technical guidance on procurement, marketing, resource efficiency, and fair‑work implementation.
-Participants developed innovation, HR, and Net Zero action plans tailored to their organisational context, while two new regional networks, in Cardiff and Swansea, were established to support ongoing collaboration.
+Participants developed innovation, HR, and Net Zero action plans tailored to their organisational context, while establishing a regional network across South Wales spanning Cardiff Capital Region and Swansea Bay Region to support ongoing collaboration.
 Participants consistently reported that the interactive format deepened understanding and translated effectively into workplace practice.

 Impact

-Between 2023 and 2024, 34 organisations joined the program Including 17 private SMEs, 7 charities, 5 community organisations, 4 social enterprises, and 2 public‑sector departments.
-During their participation in this program, Participants, 17 from organisations in the Cardiff region and 7 in the Swansea Region developed:
+Between 2023 and 2024, 34 organisations joined the programme; including 21 small, 7 medium and 6 large organisations.
+During their participation in this programme, the participants – 17 from organisations in the Cardiff region and 7 in the Swansea Region – developed:

 • Innovation plans